nvsx/t3install/guide/3-sitepackage.md

 $ # now take a look at what we have in our extension folder:
 $ ls -l public/typo3conf/ext
 ```
+The sitepackage extension is now installed.
+It is just a link to our code in ext/sitpackage.
+We now can work on our sitepackage and develop our website.

 ### Work in browser